fjcorona/spring-boot-user-endpoint/README.md

 ## _JUnit_

 JUnit is a regression testing framework written by Erich Gamma and Kent Beck.
 It is used by the developer who implements unit tests in Java.
+For the moment we will not be focused in testing.

 ```xml
 <!-- https://mvnrepository.com/artifact/junit/junit -->